A DAY TO revive and reconnect with purpose

 A chance to unwind and reconnect

-A special lunch with foraged treats cooked by a private chef
+A special lunch with foraged treats

 One powerful gateway for delving into your sense of purpose is by reflecting on your life experiences to date and bringing them alive through stories you tell.
 In advance of this day, we invite you to create 4 personal stories based around the following key themes: